Hi,

 We round the lat/long values to 6 decimal places by default.

-Despite their docs, we confirm Google Maps for Android gives you 7 decimal digits precision for latitude and longitude.
-The only way for Epicollect5 to accept those coordinates would be to round them to 6-digit precision automatically in a future update.
+Despite their docs, we confirm Google Maps for Android recently gives you 7 decimal digits precision for latitude and longitude.
+The only way for Epicollect5 to accept those coordinates is to round them to 6-digit precision automatically when values from Google Maps are pasted into Epicollect5.

-However, Epicollect5 does not use Google Maps and we recommend Organic Maps as an open-source and trackers-free alternative based on OpenStreetMap.
+However, we recommend Organic Maps as an open-source and trackers-free alternative based on OpenStreetMap.

 More info on Epicollect5 LOCATION question type at